Tetardfurieux/icg-g36/RT1_collisions/submission/readme.txt

 Problems encountered
 --------------------
-Debugging was pretty difficult especially for the second part since we did not find good ways to compute test values and the crash reports in the browser's console were not very helpful.
+Debugging was pretty difficult especially for the second part since we did not find good ways to compute test values and the crash reports in the browser's console were not very detailed.
+Computing the formula for the ray-cylinder intersection was also complex and we did not find many online resources to help us.